sarikasingh30/code_skiller_CB/nats-server/theory/README.md

 3. **What happens if a client disconnects unexpectedly from the NATS server?**

-    The server detects the disconnection, closes the socket, and cleans up resources.
+    When the server detects the disconnection, it closes the socket, and cleans up resources.
 The client library automatically attempts to reconnect.

+4. **How can I monitor the status of the NATS server?**

+    You can use the monitoring endpoint (http://localhost:8222) to access the server's dashboard.

+5. **What are the common errors during setup, and how can I resolve them?**

+    Errors include incorrect PATH configuration or misconfigured client connections.
+Check server and client configurations may resolves them.

+6. **How do I test NATS Publisher and Subscriber implementations?**

+    Start the subscriber service, then publish a message using the publisher.
+Verify that the subscriber receives the message correctly.

 ---